 •Type: Identifies the element type of the BPM shape.

-•Instances completed: Indicates how many instances were processed during the execution of the simulation.
+•Instances completed: Indicates the number of tokens that were processed during the simulation.

 You can transfer the results report to Excel by clicking the Export to Excel button.